Q: What is responsible computing?

 Q: What are the benefits of Responsible Computing membership?

-A: Joining Responsible Computing ensures that your IT organization assumes a leadership position as a responsible pacesetter in the 6 domains.
+A: Joining Responsible Computing ensures that your organization assumes a leadership position as a responsible pacesetter in the 6 domains.
 Membership guarantees you a seat at the table, working alongside the leading advocates and experts for realizing the planet’s sustainable development goals.
-By leveraging their combined technical expertise in a neutral environment, you can solve larger problems that transform IT teams into responsible computing organizations.
+By leveraging their combined expertise in a neutral environment, our members collaborate to design a blueprint for responsible computing organizations.

 Q: What resources do Responsible Computing members have?